-Beginning on 15th March 2017, Breaking the Cycle Yukon will be a 4-week extreme cold training expedition through the Canadian Arctic.
-Working with local expert Bob Daffe, who has been exploring and guiding in Yukon for more than 40 years, I followed a route of approximately 1000km from Eagle Plains on the Dempster Highway to Aklavik by ice road, then cross-country to Shingle Point on the Beaufort Sea and east to Aklavik and Fort McPherson near the MacKenzie River Delta.
-This route is very adaptable because it is difficult to predict how much distance I can cycle each day due to variable weather and snow conditions.
+Beginning on 15th March 2017, Breaking the Cycle Yukon was a 4-week extreme cold training expedition through the Canadian Arctic.
+Working with local expert Bob Daffe, who has been exploring and guiding in Yukon for more than 40 years, I followed a route of approximately 900km from Fort McPherson on the Dempster Highway to Aklavik by ice road, then cross-country to Shingle Point on the Beaufort Sea.
+The team returned to Aklavik and I then followed ice roads across the Mackenzie River Delta, firstly to Inuvik and finally to Tuktoyaktuk, the most northerly town accessible by road in Canada.

 Why undertake this extreme challenge?

-I have set myself this extreme challenge to test the equipment and clothing systems I plan to use in Antarctica and hone my own skills for riding in extreme cold conditions in the soft snow.
-However, Breaking the Cycle Yukon is going to be a unique, major expedition in it’s own right.
-No one has ever cycled through this remote part of the world.
-I am very keen to explore the region, meet some of the local Vuntut Gwitchin people in Old Crow and learn about some of the culture and traditions, see some wildlife (caribou, arctic foxes, maybe even polar bears) and witness some spectacular evening displays of the Aurora Borealis (Northern Lights) and gain an appreciation for the harsh beauty of an Arctic winter environment.
+I set myself this extreme challenge to test the equipment and clothing systems I plan to use in Antarctica and hone my own skills for riding in extreme cold conditions in the soft snow.
+However, Breaking the Cycle Yukon was a unique, major expedition in it’s own right.
+The route from Aklavik, along the Peel and Moose channels and across the Beaufort Sea to Shingle Point, has never been cycled before.
+We were able to meet with indigenous peoples of the region, witness evening displays of the Aurora Borealis (Northern Lights) and gain an appreciation for the harsh beauty of an Arctic winter environment.

 Testing equipment and clothing

-In collaboration with the Victorian Department of Education and Training, I am developing a blog on the department’s Global2 site.
-This will be a fully monitored safe hub for learning and communications, not just for Victorian schools, it is open for pupils from regions outside of Victoria and Australia to follow and interact.
-Curriculum and activities will relate to leadership, outdoor education, geography, critical thinking, being prepared for adventure and more.
-This all begins in early March with Breaking the Cycle Yukon. http://kateleeming.global2.vic.edu.au/
+In collaboration with the Victorian Department of Education and Training, I have been writing a blog on the department’s Global2 site.
+This is a fully monitored safe hub for learning and communications, not just for Victorian schools, it is open for pupils from regions outside of Victoria and Australia to follow and interact.
+Curriculum and activities relate to leadership, outdoor education, geography, critical thinking, being prepared for adventure and more.
+This all began with Breaking the Cycle Yukon. http://kateleeming.global2.vic.edu.au/

 So far I’ve consulted and have the support of the Victorian Department of Education and Training, Scouts Victoria, Australia and the World Scout Organisation (WOSM headquarters), World Challenge Expeditions (Education through adventure), and an excellent Canadian initiative called Exploring by the Seat of Your Pants.